dzl-dm/i2b2-upload-client/README.md

 You can add, update and delete the data in this stage.
 You must provide your API key (will be provided to you when you are invited to use the upload system).
 You can also view the status of each source that you have already added to the DWH.
 Important to note, is that the upload and processing parts of "adding" a data source are separate.
 You must manually tell the DWH to process the uploaded data once the upload is complete.

 # The GUI client
 I have developed a Graphical User Interface (GUI) which uses the same background code as the [command line client](#the-cli-client).
-It "simply" adds an visual interface to make the process more intuitive and less error prone.
+It "simply" adds a visual interface to make the process more intuitive and less error prone.

 ## Using the GUI client
 The GUI is designed to be intuitive so does not need much explanation here.
 You should recognise the main 3 stages from above and be able to associate the relevant fields and actions.
 Some fields are auto-filled with suggested file paths, you can still choose to change them.